-□ Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm measure the distance from the shoulder of the outer face bearing cup to the ring gear mounting face (shown as 'A').
-5.) and record this measurement as 'A'. n [0.0015"]) e of the NOTE: Be sure to measure using the bearing cup the originally came off of the right-hand side. nat □ Remove the bearings from the original carrier using an a bearing puller (ARB #0770001).
-Inspect the bearings for damage and replace if necessary.
-Apply a thin film of high pressure grease to both bearing the Air Locker to prevent seizing. journals of ☐ Using a bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press, press one of the bearing press or arbor press. earing cones onto one bearing journal of the Air Locker (refer to Figure 6.) until the bearing seats firmly against the bearing journal shoulder.
+☐ Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the outer face of the bearing cup to the ring gear mounting face (shown as 'A' in Figure 5.) and record this measurement as 'A'.

-NOTE: Do not add any shims between the bearings and the
+NOTE : Be sure to measure using the bearing cup that originally came off of the right-hand side.

-bearing seat, even if they were present on the OE
+- Remove the bearings from the original carrier using an automotive bearing puller (e.g., ARB Bearing Puller #0770001).
+Inspect the bearings for wear or damage and replace if necessary. - Apply a thin film of high pressure grease to both bearing journals of the Air Locker to prevent seizing. - Using a bearing press or arbor press, press one of the bearing cones (supplied with the Air Locker kit) onto one bearing journal of the Air Locker (refer to Figure 6.) until the bearing seats firmly against the bearing journal shoulder. - NOTE : Do not add any shims between the bearings and the bearing seat.

-☐ Invert the Air Locker and press the other tapered roller bearing cone onto the opposite bearing journal of the differential carrier until the bearing seats firmly against the bearing journal shoulder.
+Invert the Air Locker and press the other tapered roller bearing cone onto the opposite bearing journal of the differential carrier until the bearing seats firmly against the bearing journal shoulder.